20467 - COMMUNITY BASED INNOVATION AND STRATEGY

 Course taught in English

 Innovation increasingly takes place through communities and platforms driven by crowds of developers and problem solvers.
-At the same time, their outputs and products of the crowd contexts have come to shape the daily life of many of the world’s inhabitants.
-In some of the most dynamic sectors of the modern economy, such as apps for smartphones, video games, media content, scientific and technical problems solving, companies’ overall performance already rely on individuals located outside the organization to become crucial sources of modules, ideas, tasks and procedures.
+At the same time, their outputs and products of the crowd contexts have come to shape the daily life of many.
+In some of the most dynamic sectors of the modern economy, such as apps for smartphones, video games, media content, scientific and technical problems solving, companies' overall performance already rely on individuals located outside the organization to become crucial sources of input.
 In their attempts to access and leverage these sources of innovation it is now quite common for companies to employ more open forms of innovation, and try to orchestrate innovative communities.
-While these open approaches have rapidly diffused, creating a wealth of opportunities, it is obviously crucial how companies manage to access and leverage these distributed sources of innovation.
-From this point of departure, the course develops the conceptual foundations, frameworks and methods for analyzing the relationships between communities and firms.
-The focus is on firm responses to outside communities’ development activities, inside community processes and dynamics, how to access and leverage innovation communities, how to manage and strategize in this context, and how to foster communities as well as create related fitting business models.
+The course develops the conceptual foundations, frameworks and methods for analyzing the relationships between communities and firms.
+The focus is on firm responses to outside communities' development activities, inside community processes and dynamics, how to access and leverage innovation communities, how to manage and strategize in this context.

 In addition, the course allows students to:

-- demonstrate an understanding of the rhetorical context of the current debates around these phenomena.
+- Demonstrate an understanding of the rhetorical context.

 - Understand and analyze the determinants and the processes of community innovation and specify success and failure factors.

-- Discuss ethical issues, complexities and hurdles surrounding these models and devise strategic action plans to overcome them.
+- Discuss ethical issues, complexities and hurdles surrounding.

-- Use case method to apply insights to assess real business challenges.
+- Use methods to apply insights to assess real business challenges.

 - Management of innovation as it relates to communities and crowds.